heroku/cowboyku/guide/http_req_life.md

 client before the client requests them.
 This is especially useful for sending static files associated with the HTML page requested, as this reduces the latency of the overall response.
-Cowboy does not support this particular mechanism at this point, however.
+Cowboyku does not support this particular mechanism at this point, however.